PFAS in West Plains private wells

 • Delivery address

-We selected the priority sampling area based on our understanding of groundwater flow direction and the sample results people have shared with us so far.
+Initially we selected the sampling area based on our understanding of groundwater flow direction and the sample results people had shared with us prior to the sampling in March 2024.
 We understand that groundwater flows north to northeast in this area.
-As a result, the priority sampling area did not focus south of Interstate 90.
-Lastly, we had very limited data from the priority sampling area and needed initial information to help better define PFAS contamination.
+As a result, the priority sampling area did not focus south of Interstate 90 in the first round of sampling.